umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ### [Managing Transport Security](../set-up/project-settings/manage-security.md)

-Once you have added your own hostnames to your Umbraco Cloud project it's possible to configure certain **transport security options** for all or for specific hostnames within your project.
-These security options all relate to the traffic that goes through your hostname from the origin (Umbraco Cloud) to the end-user - meaning the protocols and encryption used to transport your website and assets from the webserver to the browser.
+Once you have added your own hostnames it's possible to configure certain **transport security options** for all or for specific hostnames within your Cloud project.
+These security options all relate to the traffic that goes through your hostname from the origin (Umbraco Cloud) to the end user.
+The options are the protocols and encryption used to transport your website and assets from the webserver to the browser.

 This can be done on the new _Security_ page.